brent-soles/CS487-DB-Generator/part-two/Readme.md

 # Performance Experiment Design
 ## Overview

 For each of the tests, we wanted to see how the systems would perform for small, medium and large sets of data.
-Given some of the insights gained from the class about how databases behave when constructing query plans, we structured the query tests to first get a baseline as to how the respective system perform with *'smaller'* data tables, with each query getting more complex and more computationally expensive.
-The first two queries are basic `SELECT` statements, and three through five are focused on analyzing the performance of each systems `JOIN` algorithm.
+Given some of the insights gained from the class about how databases behave when constructing query plans, we structured the query tests to first get a baseline as to how the respective system perform with *'smaller'* relations, with each query getting more complex and computationally expensive.
+The first two queries are basic `SELECT` statements, and the rest are focused on analyzing the performance of each systems `JOIN` algorithm.

 The main part of this benchmark is centered around each systems `JOIN` execution.
-The reason we decided to have this benchmark focus mainly on `JOIN`'s, is becuase they are historically the most expensive query type to execute and because of the variance between the two systems in the way they implement joins.
+The reason we decided to have this benchmark focus mainly on `JOIN`'s, is becuase they are historically the most expensive query type to execute and because of the variance between the two systems in the way they implement `JOIN`'s.

 ## Data Used In Tests